project-tsurugi/tsurugi-udf/README.md

 **tsurugi-udf** is a collection of tools for developing and using `User-Defined Functions (UDFs)` for [Tsurugi Database](https://github.com/project-tsurugi/tsurugidb)
 .

-This repository consists of two main modules:
+This repository consists of three main modules:

 - **[udf-plugin-common](common/README.md)**\
    A shared utilities and definitions used by both udf-plugin-builder and udf-plugin-viewer.